davidmoten/viem/README.md

 For a ship, the physical craft is the hull, for an aircraft the airframe, for a vehicle the chassis.

-Identifiers are often volatile in terms of their relationship with a phsyical craft.
+Identifiers are often volatile in terms of their relationship with a physical craft.
 For example a car has a chassis number imprinted on the frame.
 This number can be seen as a permanent identifier for the car.
 However, a licence plate (registration number) is not so permanent.
 It acts as a great identifier for the car right up  to the point where the plates are handed in or moved to another car.
 We see that the chassis number is a more reliable identifier for the car than the licence plate and we are going to represent this reliability relationship by demanding that every craft (entity) type has a strict confidence ordering on the allowable identifier types for that craft type.

 A strict confidence ordering for large vessel identifiers might be be (in descending order):